-18 Best Practices
+- Best Practices Checklist

-04 WATER PUMP
+WATER PUMP

-The water pump is responsible for pressuring and propelling anti-freeze/coolant and water mixture (coolant) through the cooling system.
+The water pump is responsible for pressuring and propelling anti-freeze mixture (coolant) through the cooling system.
 Five main components make up an engine water pump: the hub, bearing, housing with a weep-hole or chamber, seal, and impeller.
 Of these five, the water pump seal and the bearing are found to have the highest instances of failure.